mmuller88/mmblog/content/cdk-bitbucket-pipeline-2-eng/index.md

 If num changes something in the producer stack that would result in deleting and then recreating the **myBucket** variable, Cloudformation would respond with an error and cause a rollback.
 The reason is that since the consumer uses the cross-stack reference, it cannot be easily deleted.
 Such and other problems have made development difficult for us.

-But we think and hope that we have found a good solution now.
+But we think and hope that we have found a good solution.
 First, we have reduced the number of stacks from about 7 to 4.
 The reallocation of services into the 4 stacks is now based on DDD (Domain Driven Design).
 This means that all services that belong to a domain, such as the React app, are bundled into one stack.
 Before, the division was rather random and based on the AWS services such as the LambdaStack or the CognitoStack.
 Now the stacks are assigned according to their domains and are called FrontendSiteStack, FrontendBackendStack and MLStack.

 This new division has greatly reduced the number of cross-stack references.
 So that virtually only a few are left which we have outsourced to the CommonStack.
 However, the CommonStack serves as the parent stack to the other three.
-If now only cross-stack references between parent and children stacks prevail, this should cause much less problems than references between sibling stacks.
+If now only cross-stack references between parent and children stacks exist, this should cause much less problems than references between sibling stacks.

 ## Independent Stacks